Revertron/Alfis/README.md

 You can build Alfis by issuing `cargo build` and `cargo run` commands in a directory of cloned repository.
 If you want to build release version you need to do `cargo build --release` as usual.

+If you have the Nix package manager on Linux/Mac/Windows, an initial `shell.nix` is provided that provides build tools and dependencies.
+Run `nix-shell` to enter it, then run `cargo build` and `cargo run` as listed above.

 ### ![Windows Logo](/img/windows.svg) On Windows
 You don't need any additional steps to build Alfis, just stick to the MSVC version of Rust.